-The boost and inverting regulators in the ADP5072 operate at a fixed frequency set by an internal oscillator.
+In PWM mode, the boost and inverting regulators in the ADP5076 operate at a fixed frequency set by an internal oscillator.
 At the start of each oscillator cycle, the MOSFET switch turns on, applying a positive voltage across the inductor.
-The inductor current increases until the current sense signal crosses the peak inductor current threshold that turns off the MOSFET switch; this threshold is set by the error amplifier output.
+The inductor current increases until the current sense signal crosses the peak inductor current threshold that turns off the MOSFET switch.
+This threshold is set by the error amplifier output.
 During the MOSFET off time, the inductor current declines through the external diode until the next oscillator clock pulse starts a new cycle.
-It regulates the output voltage by adjusting the peak inductor current threshold.
+The ADP5076 regulates the output voltage by adjusting the peak inductor current threshold.